 The Ferris wheel is called the Diamond and Flowers Ferris wheel, referring to the spectacular light show it gives off after the sun goes down.

 From there, consider a trip on the park train which will take you to all the main attractions.

 The Sea Bird Sanctuary makes up one-third of the park's total area.
 Visitors can birdwatch and learn more about the local species that live there.
-Certain areas such as the east beach and the marshland are restricted access to give the birds some human-free habitats.
-However, the west beach is open to the public and is a popular place for summertime activities.
+Certain areas such as the marshland are restricted access to give the birds some human-free habitats.

 There's an information center where you can learn more about the efforts to bring native birds back into the area.

 There are a considerable number of trees and shrubs growing in the park.

-Japanese apricot, Narcissus, cosmos, silk tree, wax myrtle, black pine and cherry trees can all be found in the garden.
+Japanese apricot, narcissus, silk tree, wax myrtle, black pine and cherry trees can all be found in the garden.
 The park's numerous cherry trees make it a particularly popular spot for hanami (cherry blossom viewing picnics) when the landscape is temporarily awash with delicate pink blossoms.
 This is a perfect time of year to pack a lunch and relax in the springtime sunshine by the sea.

 Look out for special events in the park throughout the year.
-Annual events include a spring birdwatching festival (to see sandpipers and plover), the wild bird photography exhibition, a poppy-picking festival, New Year's Eve late night Ferris wheel rides, the summer Tanabata wish festival, the Narcissus festival, and a sake drinking festival.
+Annual events include a spring birdwatching festival (to see sandpipers and plover), the wild bird photography exhibition, a summer Tanabata wish festival, a Narcissus festival and much more.